 Thiele/Small parameters

 Most manufacturers provide the Thiele/Small (T/S) parameters for their subwoofers.
-The T/S parameters can be used to compare drivers objectively, and they are also essential for determining the right box size.
+These parameters can be used to objectively compare drivers and are also essential for determining the appropriate box size.
 For home theater use, the most important parameters are:

 • Maximum linear excursion (Xmax), the maximum distance a subwoofer cone can travel in one way without gross distortion.
 Xmax is important because as you go down one octave such as from 40 hz to 20 hz, the subwoofer cone needs to travel 4 times the distance to have the same level of output.

-• Usable surface area of the driver (Sd) is the area of the driver excluding part of the surround and outer frame.
-The more the surface area is, the easier it is to produce bass.
+• Usable surface area of the driver (Sd), which is the area of the driver excluding parts of the surround and outer frame.
+The greater the surface area, the easier it is to produce bass.

-• Resonant frequency (Fs) is the natural resonant frequency of the cone.
-This is the frequency where the driver is the most efficient (outside of a box).
+• Resonant frequency (Fs), which is the natural resonant frequency of the cone.
+This is the frequency where the driver is most efficient (outside of a box).

-You will want Xmax as high as possible and Fs as low as possible.
-Sd doesn’t change significantly across the same diameter drivers, but it’s very important because when you multiply Xmax with Sd, you get what is called Vd (volume of displacement).
+You will want Xmax to be as high as possible and Fs to be as low as possible.
+Sd does not change significantly across drivers of the same diameter, but it is very important because multiplying Xmax by Sd gives you Vd (volume of displacement).

 You’ve probably heard the expression “there’s no replacement for displacement” used for car engines.
-Similar to car engines, the larger the Vd of a driver is, the larger the deep bass output will be all other things being equal.
-For example, if the Sd of two drivers are similar (they both have the same diameter), the one with twice the Xmax will have twice the deep bass output again all other things being equal.
-The natural conclusion to this is that a large diameter driver with little Xmax and a small diameter driver with plenty of Xmax can produce about the same amount of deep bass although you will probably need to feed the small driver a lot more power to get there.
+Similarly for subwoofers, the larger the Vd of a driver, the greater the deep bass output will be, all other factors being equal.
+For example, if the Sd of two drivers are similar (they both have the same diameter), the one with twice the Xmax will produce twice the deep bass output, again assuming all other factors are equal.
+A large diameter driver with little Xmax and a small diameter driver with plenty of Xmax can produce about the same amount of deep bass, although you will likely need to provide the smaller driver with considerably more power to achieve this.

-There are other T/S parameters such as QTS and Vas which are important in determining the optimum box size for a subwoofer.
-If you require a very compact box size without sacrificing too much deep bass output, make sure that these two parameters are as low as possible.
+Other T/S parameters such as QTS and Vas are also important in determining the optimum box size for a subwoofer.
+If you require a very compact box size without sacrificing too much deep bass output, make sure these two parameters are as low as possible.

 Box volume